 Many Teen Titans fans were thrilled when Beast Boy and Raven got together.
 Than came One Year Later, during which they broke up.
 The fans were less than thrilled.
 The fandom rejoiced when the two finally grew up and reunited in 100th issue of Teen Titans in 2011... but then came the New 52 reboot.
 Shoot.

 Almost all fans love DickGrayson and BarbaraGordon together.
 They've gone back and forth between being canon or not, but usually the two are incredibly close.
-Given the recent directions of their respectivebooks, however, it's unlikely they'll cross paths anytime soon, although events in DC's upcoming Convergence event seem to be favoring the pre-52 versions of the pair (and, cherry-on-cake, it's written by Gail Simone)
+Given the recent directions of their respectivebooks, however, it's unlikely they'll cross paths anytime soon.
+However, DC's upcoming Convergence event seem to be favoring the pre-52 versions of the pair with a mini-series dedicated to the couple (and, cherry-on-cake, it's written by Gail Simone).